Skip to main content

 NavigationPage

 NavigationPage provides stack-based navigation.
-Pages are pushed onto and popped off the stack through the INavigation interface.
-A navigation bar is rendered at the top of the page by default, showing the current page title, a back button when the stack depth is greater than 1, and optional command bars contributed by child pages.
+Pages are built as individual instances of ContentPage, and are pushed onto and popped off the stack through INavigation.
+A navigation bar is rendered at the top of the page by default, showing the current page title and a back button.
+Optional command bars can be rendered on child pages.

 NavigationPage implements INavigation directly.
 The navigation API is available either through Page.Navigation on child pages, or through a direct reference to the NavigationPage instance.